 Between employees, media, guests and family members, more than 200 people gathered to watch the president that day.
 Sullivan positioned himself in the second row, insisting that his family be up front.
-So he sat behind his parents, Bob and Rosemary, his sister, Eileen Pezzi and her husband John, and their son and daughter.
+So he sat behind his parents, Bob and Rosemary, his sister, Eileen Pezzi and her husband, John, with their son and daughter.
 Sullivan’s own sons, Mike and John, were in front as well.

-Orchard Park native Steve Desmond, a longtime friend of Sullivan, had been invited to serve as ISI’s official photographer.
-(Desmond provides photographs for Buffalo Tales.)
+Buffalo Tales’ Steve Desmond, a longtime friend of Sullivan, had been invited to serve as ISI’s official photographer.
 Media cameramen were there, as was a photographer from the White House.